developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wireless LAN Configuration - Network Notification

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be notified about, and allowed to connect to, new WLANs that are detected.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is notified about, and allowed to connect to, new WLANs that are detected.

 - If the value ***Off*** is chosen, then the Device User will NOT be notified about, nor allowed to connect to, new WLANs that are detected.

-- If the value ***On*** is chosen, then the Device User will be notified about, and allowed to connect to, new WLANs that are detected.
+- If the value ***On*** is chosen, then the Device User is notified about, and allowed to connect to, new WLANs that are detected.

 ## Wireless WAN Configuration